vuejs/test-utils-docs/src/guide/async-suspense.md

 You may have noticed some other parts of the guide using `await` when calling some methods on `wrapper`, such as `trigger` and `setValue`.
 What's that all about?

-By now you know Vue updates reactively; when you change a value, the DOM is automatically updated to reflect the latest value.
-What you might not have known is that Vue does this *asynchronously*.
-This is in contrast to a test runner, like Jest, which runs *synchronously*.
-This can cause some surprsingly results in tests.
+You might know Vue updates reactively; when you change a value, the DOM is automatically updated to reflect the latest value.
+Vue does this *asynchronously*.
+In contrast, a test runner like Jest runs *synchronously*.
+This can cause some surprising results in tests.
 Let's look at some strategies to ensure Vue is updating the DOM as expected when we run our tests.

 ## A Simple Example - Updating with `trigger`